 at any point tax- and penalty-free

 A second, less frequently used option is to withdraw funds from a Roth IRA to invest in real estate directly.
 However, this approach has many limitations when using a Backdoor Roth IRA vs. a standard Roth IRA.
-With a standard Roth IRA, individuals can withdraw their principal contributions at any point tax- and penalty-free (earnings must remain in the account until a person hits a certain age, otherwise those will be heavily taxed).
+With a standard Roth IRA, individuals can take out their principal contributions from a standard Roth IRA at any time without paying taxes or penalties (but they must keep their earnings in the account until they reach a certain age, or they will face heavy taxes).

-With a Backdoor Roth IRA, the funds converted from a traditional IRA, 401k or similar plan are considered “converted funds,” not contributions.
+A Backdoor Roth IRA considers funds moved from a traditional IRA, 401K, or a similar plan as “converted funds,” rather than contributions.
 Therefore, they must be held in the Roth IRA for at least five years before they can be withdrawn penalty-free.

 For investors with a long-term mindset, this second option might be viable.
-However, most investors will generally use the Backdoor Roth IRA process to transfer funds into an SDIRA that can be reinvested into alternative assets accordingly (and sooner than the latter option allows).
+However, most investors typically use the Backdoor Roth IRA process to transfer funds into an SDIRA so they can reinvest in alternative assets quickly, instead of waiting for the latter option to allow it.

 The Benefits of Investing in Real Estate Using a Backdoor Roth IRA

-- More Income to Invest: Those who are eligible to invest in a standard Roth IRA are limited to how much they can invest each year.
+Individuals who qualify to invest in a standard Roth IRA face limitations on their annual investment amount.
 For both 2021 and 2022, individuals can only contribute up to $6,000 per year (or $7,000 if aged 50 or older).
 The contribution limits to a traditional 401k and other retirement plans are significantly higher.

 For example, someone who is self-employed might be contributing to a Solo 401k plan, which allowed individuals to contribute up to $58,000 per year in 2021 (and will increase to $61,000 in 2022, with an additional $6,500 “catch-up” contribution for those aged 50 or older).

-- No Income Limits: Unlike a standard Roth IRA, which prohibits people earning above a certain amount from investing, there are no income limits when investing in a Backdoor Roth IRA.
+Unlike a standard Roth IRA, which stops people earning above a certain amount from investing.
+There are no income limits when investing in a Backdoor Roth IRA.
 This makes the Backdoor Roth IRA a great option for high-income earners.

-- No Required Minimum Distribution: Unlike other retirement plans, Roth IRAs do not have required minimum distributions once a person reaches a certain age.
-Therefore, someone can continue to grow their tax-deferred retirement savings for as long as they’d like without being forced to make mandatory withdrawals.
+Unlike other retirement plans, Roth IRAs do not have required minimum distributions once a person reaches a certain age.
+Therefore, a person can continue to grow their tax-deferred retirement savings for as long as they’d like without being forced to make mandatory withdrawals.

 Moreover, an often overlooked benefit is that using a Backdoor Roth IRA to invest in real estate, through an SDIRA or otherwise, is an excellent way for high-net-worth individuals to diversify their retirement accounts.

-Those who invest in traditional retirement accounts, be it a 401k or otherwise, are usually limited to what types of investments they can make (usually centered around stocks and bonds).
+Investors in traditional retirement accounts, such as 401K, typically face restrictions on the types of investments they can pursue, which usually revolve around stocks and bonds.
 Using a Backdoor Roth IRA, people will have the opportunity to invest a greater share of their retirement savings into alternative assets like real estate.

 The Proposed Elimination of Backdoor Roth IRAs

 In November, the U.S. House of Representatives passed a version of President Biden’s “Build Back Better” bill that would eliminate Backdoor Roth IRA conversions.
-According to the House-passed bill, all taxpayers would be prohibited from converting their after-tax contributions using this “backdoor” process.
+The House-passed bill prohibits all taxpayers from converting their after-tax contributions through the “backdoor” process.

-This proposed change is part of a larger effort to curtail what are perceived to be tax-avoidance strategies for the wealthy.
+This proposed change is one component of a broader initiative to reduce tax-avoidance methods aimed at the affluent.
 For example, an investigative report found that Paypal founder Peter Theil reportedly has a Roth IRA valued at more than $5 billion – something that would be nearly impossible to achieve without using this “backdoor” strategy.